huyph/stellar-ingest/doc/docker.md

 ### Runtime parameters

-It  is therefore  possible, by  passing  additional command  line parameters  to `docker run`, to  run as different application namespace or  function (as in the CLI ingestion example).
+It  is therefore  possible, by  passing  additional command  line parameters  to `docker run`, to  run a different application namespace or  function (as in the CLI ingestion example).

 Also, it is  possible to pass additional  options to the JVM  running inside the